 • In the case of a reactor start-up with an overpower peak at 275 MW before decreasing to a plateau of 137.5 MW, the heat exchanges between the fuel and sodium stabilize after 5 seconds.

-The key information to draw from these calculations is that it is possible to trigger an ULOF transient about five seconds after having started up the IGR with a pulse two times more powerful than its nominal power, before maintaining a power plateau.
+The key information to draw from these calculations is that it is possible to trigger a Na Loss-Of-Flow transient about five seconds after having started up the IGR with a pulse two times more powerful than its nominal power, before maintaining a power plateau.
 With these conditions, the reactor’s maximum operating time is limited to about 36 seconds, which means the remaining ~31 seconds can be used to study the fuel degradation phase up to perforation of the transfer tube wall.

-Modelling the ULOF degradation behaviour of the SAIGA test section
+Modelling the Na Loss-Of-Flow degradation behaviour of the SAIGA test section

 The SIMMER-V code is the CEA’s reference computer code for safety studies investigating severe SFR accident conditions [12].
 SAIGA fuel behaviour was modelled using SIMMER-V for the full duration of the experiment in the IGR reactor and particularly during the loss of sodium coolant flow phase to validate the feasibility of the SAIGA programme.